CodingItWrong/docs/Talk Proposals/Stop Worrying.md

 ## Description

 New programming languages and frameworks are great, but they don't address the fundamental problems we tend to experience on every project: long hours, late releases, and unhappy customers.
 We're told that agile development practices help with these problems, but getting started can be a catch-22.
 For example, agile suggests you should test your code, but to do so it has to be well-designed, but to change the design it needs to be tested.
-How do you get on the ride?
+How can you get started?

-I'd like to tell you the story of how I got on the ride — how I made it through a series of worries one at a time.
+I'd like to tell you the story of how I got started — how I made it through a series of worries one at a time.
 Each worry came from a real need, and identifying that need helped me find an agile development process to meet it.
 Another worry would crop up afterward, but I just repeated the process of following the worry again.
 Now my day-to-day development involves a lot less stress and a lot more fun!

 Here's the series of worries I went through, and the need that underlies each: